Who lived without a care in the world

 Kitty Is Not a Cat is an Australian-produced cartoon series, described as being "in the style of Monsters, Inc., Three Men and a Baby and with a little Top Cat thrown in."
-It centers around a little girl named Kitty, who is at that age where a child feels they can be anything they want... and what Kitty wants to be is a cat.
+It centers around a little girl named Kitty, who is at that age where children like her feel they can be anything they want... and what Kitty wants to be is a cat.

-One day, a group of actual, stray cats who live in an old decaying mansion (left to them by an eccentric baroness) find the little girl on their doorstep and reluctantly take her into their household.
-The cats initially aren't quite sure what to do with this tiny human who dresses in an orange cat suit and only speaks in incomprehensible meows and purrs, but do their best to take care of her and perhaps teach her more about being a human.
+One day, a group of stray cats who live in an old decaying mansion (left to them by an eccentric baroness) find the little girl on their doorstep and reluctantly take her into their household.
+The cats initially aren't quite sure what to do with this tiny human who dresses in an orange catsuit and only speaks in incomprehensible meows and purrs but do their best to take care of her and perhaps teach her more about being a human.

-- Accessory-Wearing Cartoon Animal: While most of the cats wear either nothing or perfectly normal cat collars, three of them fall under this category:
+- Accessory-Wearing Cartoon Animal: While most of the cats wear either nothing or perfectly normal cat collars, five of them fall under this category:

 - King Tubby wears a tin can on his head, which is meant to be a crown.

 - The Nazz wears a scarf and a hat.

 - Thorn wears a pair of white flat boots.

 - Last Chance wears an Eyepatch and an arm in a cast.